 You may not be born with the precision, but if you learn the proper mechanics, it can make becoming a great shooter a big part of your game.
 The free-throw line is the only place where you will get chances to shoot with no defender in front of you, hence the term "free-throw".

-Here are some basketball tips to better shooting; locate your target (the rim), always hold your follow through, finish with a relaxed wrist, use a colored ball for rotation purposes, do not fade or hang in the air when shooting, and NEVER think about your shot during games.
+Here are some basketball tips for better shooting; locate your target (the rim), always hold your follow-through, finish with a relaxed wrist, use a colored ball for rotation purposes, do not fade or hang in the air when shooting, and NEVER think about your shot during games.

 One tip in basketball that should never be forgotten, is that EVERYONE can rebound.
 The best rebounders in basketball, were not the tallest or strongest players in the league, or even on their own teams.